About wireless connections to the Internet at IU

 IU Secure is the wireless network for students, faculty, and staff to access on all campuses.
 IU Secure uses WPA2 Enterprise (Wi-Fi Protected Access) for authentication and encryption.

 Wireless for IU visitors

-- Unofficial visitors to IU (e.g., parents, event attendees) can use the AT&T wireless service free of charge on campus.
+- Visitors to IU (e.g., parents, event attendees) can use the AT&T wireless service free of charge on all campuses.
 See How can IU visitors connect to AT&T wireless free of charge?

 Wireless networks for departments